testfairy/docs/docs/100_FAQ/700_Running_TestFairy_In_Production.md

 You must explain exactly what data you collect, and how to request deletion of that data.
 For more information about [GDPR](/Security/GDPR.html), please [contact the TestFairy team](https://testfairy.com/contact)

+7. Please make sure never to use TestFairy Auto-update with apps that are shipped to production.
+This is a clear violation of both Apple and Google's terms.